The Founder - A sensible adventurer

 Buying the waterfall was all well and good.
 But Stephansen also needed damming rights for the bodies of water.
 And the dam had to be located in Osevannet, which belonged to the farm Bjorndal.
 The damming right was arranged by entering into a contract with the owners of Bjørdalsgården.
 When this was arranged, the future factory owner immediately set about building the dam.
 In parallel, the construction of the grounds for the knitwear factory itself took place.

-But when the users of the farms with owners in the river heard that the farmers in Bjørndalen had sold the dam right, they went to court against both the buyer and the seller.
-Stephansen did not see that he had committed any wrongdoing, so he continued building one of the dams.
-Later it turned out that the plaintiff lost both in the lower and upper courts.
+But when the users of the farms that were co-owners of the river heard that the farmers in Bjørndalen had sold the dam right, they went to court against both the buyer and the seller.
+Stephansen did not see that he had committed any wrongdoing, so he continued the construction of the dam.
+Later it turned out that the plaintiffs lost both in the lower and upper courts.

 The turbines thunder